hemantksingh/messup-learn/Cheat sheets/Dotnet.md

 ## ASP.NET

+Server side rendoring (SSR) technology for creating dynamic web content using HTML and C#.
+There are a [number of options](https://learn.microsoft.com/en-us/aspnet/core/tutorials/choose-web-ui?view=aspnetcore-8.0) for creating web apps using ASP.NET Core but these options can be used together as well

+* Blazor
+* Razor Pages
+* MVC
+* SPA with frontend [JS frameworks](../Tools/Javascript%20Frameworks.md) like React, Angular, Vue

-Server side technology for creating dynamic web content using HTML and C#.
-A View Engine in MVC is the component used to produce HTML that is sent back to the client browser.
-The preferred view engine for ASP.NET MVC is Razor.
-The Razor view engine basically allows you to write C# code inside HTML that is converted to plain HTML for the browser.
+The template engine (or View Engine in MVC) is used to generate the HTML from data.
+In SSR the HTML is generated on the server and sent back to the client browser.
+The preferred template engine for ASP.NET MVC is Razor.
+It allows you to write C# code inside HTML that is converted to plain HTML for the browser.

-Template + Data = Generated Data
+Template + Data = HTML
 * .cshtml -> C# Razor
 * .vbhtml -> VB Razor
 * .aspx, .ascx -> WebForms (Legacy)

-For client side apps ASP.NET integrates with JavaScript frameworks like React or Angular, using preconfigured templates.
-Rendering a Mini SPA view can be done in isolation based on Html CSS and JS.
-The data for this SPA can be pulled through a web api using fully qualified URLs and Cross Origin Support configuration - needed for making AJAX calls across different domains.
-(For example: going from http://example.com to http://actual.com)

-View Engine's like Razor can help in preventing XSS by HTML encoding the data i.e treating the script embedded in the data as raw text.
-This ensures that the browser does not run unwanted scripts and renders it as text only.
+Template engines should be configured to enforce strict syntax rules to prevent arbitrary code execution or injection.
+They should provide
+* contextual escaping - treat input as raw data
+* encoding - convert potentially dangerous characters e.g. script tags into their HTML entity equivalents, ensuring that user-supplied data is rendered as inert text rather than executable code

 ## Dotnet cli